bencentra/csh-map/README.md

-csh-map
+CSH Map
 =======

-Map for locating CSHers and Alumni across the country and around the world
+Map for locating CSHers and Alumni across the country and around the world!
+Uses the [Google Maps v3 JavaScript API](https://developers.google.com/maps/).